Predictive Modelling: a Transformative Approach to Modelling in Engineering and the Sciences

-The Centre is structured around a core of mathematical techniques in close collaboration with researchers in Mathematics, Statistics, Computer Science and the Centre for Scientific Computing.
+The Centre is structured around a core of mathematical techniques in close collaboration with researchers in Mathematics, Statistics and Computer Science.

 Information flows in two directions between this inner core and an outer ring where the application domain expertise of researchers based in departments throughout the Faculty of Science as well as at Warwick Business School.

 The techniques illustrated on the middle ring provide some examples of the approaches used in the Centre.